rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

-[A/B Street] by [@dabreegster] is a traffic simulation game exploring how small changes to roads affect cyclists, transit users, pedestrians, and drivers, with suppot for any city with OpenStreetMap coverage.
+[A/B Street] by [@dabreegster] is a traffic simulation game exploring how small changes to roads affect cyclists, transit users, pedestrians, and drivers, with support for any city with OpenStreetMap coverage.

-In February, [Bruce] implemented lagging green traffic signals, [Michael] and [Yuwen] released the new day UI theme, more cyclepaths and service roads were imported for all maps, and we added loads of maps, a new per-country picker UI, and dynamic font loading.
+In February, [Bruce] implemented lagging green traffic signals, [Michael] and [Yuwen] released the new day UI theme.
+More cycle paths and service roads were imported for all maps, and we added loads of maps, a new per-country picker UI, and dynamic font loading.
 Try out [Taipei] in the web browser to see all of this in action!